amir-1992/AE-FABMAP-SLAM/README.md

 1. view/modify the settings file `gedit ../samples/settings.yml`
 1. run the command line tool `bin/openFABMAPcli -s ../samples/settings.yml`

-OpenCV non-free for OpenCV 3.4
+We have used OpenCV 4.5 in this project

 1. clone opencv_contrib
 1. clone opencv repository